BrajBliss/netflixClone/README.md

 # Netflix Clone

-Build entirely on the MERN stack (npm), a full Netflix Clone
+Build entirely on the MERN stack, a full Netflix Clone.
+Firebase for storing all metadata like movies, shows, trailers, covers.
+> Hosting this project SOON!

 ## Features of the Netflix Client
 - Register